0xpetersatoshi/etl-failure-notification/README.md

+# Push SNS notification to Slack

+This script will push a SNS notification to slack when a new message is pushed to the SNS topic it is subscribed to.

-# How to build a Go deployment package for AWS Lambda
+## How to build a Go deployment package for AWS Lambda

 Run the following commands: